fluidattacks/makes/README.md

 Lints Bash code with [ShellCheck][SHELLCHECK].

-Attributes:
+Types:

+- lintBash:
     - enable (`boolean`): Optional.
       Defaults to false.
     - targets (`listOf str`): Optional.
       Files or directories (relative to the project) to lint.
       Defaults to the entire project.

 Example `makes.nix`: